antD97/DeathCurse/readme.md

   - 25%: 4s poison (1 1/2♥)
   - poison will only decrease health to 2 1/2♥ at most
 - every 5m(±20s):
-  - 1 hostile mob within 30 blocks of the player will be cloaked and silenced for 20m (max 3 at a time)
+  - 1 hostile mob within 30 blocks of the player will receive resistance III, cloak, & silence for 20 minutes (max 3 at a time)
   - **for 1m: hostile mobs within 5 blocks of the player are buffed with 5s regeneration, 5s fire** **resist, & 5s speed**